 If any educational opportunity is to make a meaningful impact, it must inspire.
 It must engender some sense of wonder, of awe, of welcome surprise.
 And the kaleidoscopic reflections from the walls of these otherworldly caverns do just that.
 Montana’s first state park, Teddy Roosevelt named this limestone labyrinth a national monument on the same day the as Grand Canyon.
 Something out of the imagination of HR Giger, over 3,000 acres of stony catacombs surround tour-goers, an eerily-vibrant system of speleothems—stalactites, stalagmites and other cave deposits, simultaneously alien and of this planet.
 The Wild Cave tours are the way go: for $30, a guide leads cave expeditions with authentic headlamps providing the only light.

-For 15 years, the Bozeman Children’s Museum has committed itself to education and intellectual stimulation.
+For 15 years, the Montana Science Center has committed itself to education and intellectual stimulation.
 Interactive exhibits, hands-on classes and summer science camps all provide a crop of opportunities for the interested mind.
 Thousands of yearly visitors have codified this complex into a necessary stop for families and tourists alike.
 Another laser-focus of the museum is STEM (Science-Tech-Engineering-Math): a number of courses (evening science labs, for example) and competitions entice all ages and work into families’ and students’ busy schedules.

 As a locus of intellectual curiosity, creative expression and community involvement, MSU has cemented itself as a pillar of children’s education in the region.
 The access to resources and facilities, and the sheer number of people and departments on the campus inevitably lead to a wealth of opportunities for any curious individual, let alone children.
 Refer to both the performing arts calendar and respective academic departments’ webpages for event details.